tkrajina/gpxgo/README.md

 ## GPX Compatibility

 Gpxgo can read/write both GPX 1.0 and GPX 1.1 files.

-The only not-yet-supported part of the GPX 1.1 specification are extensions.
+GPX extensions support is experimental from v1.1.0 on.

 ## gpxinfo